tomassirio/database-scanner-ataccama/README.md

     - It doesn't support big databases since the JVM heap collapses before returning the data
     - It's a less scalable approach

-- Every endpoint has a similar endpoint noted with /database/ which retrieves the data from the database appointed on the Instance to be runned.
+- Every endpoint has a similar service noted with /database/ which retrieves the data from the database appointed on the Instance to be run.
 The regular endpoint doesn't care about the database parsed on the Instance and brings the info on every schema the connection can offer.

-- Bringing the upper point for the last time, the databases 'sys', 'information_schema', 'mysql' and 'performance_schema' are not considered on the scan since they are automatically generated, thus, barely important :P
+- Last topic on the previous point, the databases 'sys', 'information_schema', 'mysql' and 'performance_schema' are not considered on the scan since they are automatically generated, thus, barely important :P

 - One of the assignments on the Bonus point was to bring the MEDIAN on every column.
 As mysql doesn't offer a median method (such like it's min, max and avg counterparts) and after an hour long trying to get the query right, I decided to give up on it.

-- The min(), max() and avg() are little 'quirky' since i didn't filter the columns by numeric types.
+- The avg() results are a  little 'quirky' since i didn't filter the columns by numeric types.
 Same goes for min and max.
 If a column is of varchar type, you might get two different texts on both min and max results.
 With a little bit of investigation i found out that these functions take the VARCHAR alphabetical order as a value, so the results are correct.

-- For each new feature added to the scanner, a branch on github was generated with a nomenclature in the ways of `feature/*`.
+- For each new feature added to the scanner, a branch on github was generated with the following nomenclature `feature/*`.
 After the feature was functioning, a merge to the branch `develop` was issued.
 The `master` branch is used as a production of sorts branch.

 - As a side note, i really enjoyed this interview process so far and can say for sure that i learned a lot practicing.
-So whatever your decision on the process is, i can only show my gratitude towards you :)
+So I can only show my gratitude towards you :)

 <H3>To Do:</H3>